quixio/quix-cli/docs/Reference/environments/sync.md

 ## How It Works

 The `quix environments sync` command facilitates the synchronization between your local development environment and the cloud environment based on configurations specified in the `quix.yaml` file.
 It detects changes in your local configuration and updates the cloud environment accordingly.
-This includes updating existing deployments, adding new ones, and aligning topics as defined in the specifications.
+This includes updating existing deployments, adding new ones, and aligning topics as defined in the specification.

 ## Example Usage